Raya and Sakina

-Raya and Sakina (ريا وسكينة) were two Egyptian women serial killers, known as Egypt's most infamous murderers of that type.
+Raya and Sakina (ريا وسكينة) were two Egyptian women who were Egypt's most infamous serial killers.
 Raya and Sakina were siblings.
-They, their husbands, and two other men began killing women in the Labban neighborhood of Alexandria in the early 1900s.
+They, their husbands, and two other men began killing 17 women in the Labban neighborhood of Alexandria in 1919.
 The police were plagued by increasing reports of missing women.
-Common details in the reports included the missing person's sex (all were females), the missing women were known to be wearing gold jewelry, and were known to be carrying a large amount of money.
-Another common detail was the report that many of the missing women were last seen with both or either one of the two sisters.
+Not only were the missing all women, they were known to be wearing gold jewelry and carrying large amounts of money.
+Another common detail was that many of the missing women were last seen with either one or both of the two sisters.
 Sakina was questioned several times because of the reports, but she managed to dodge any suspicions about her involvement.

-On the morning of 11 December 1920, a passerby discovered human remains on the side of the road; the body was damaged beyond recognition (except for its long hair) and was completely dismembered.
-There was also a piece of black cloth and a striped black-and-white pair of socks near the body, however, these items did not help with the identification of the remains.
-In an unrelated incident, at about the same time in December, a man reported finding human remains beneath his floor while digging to fix a water pipe.
+Background

+During the 19th and 20th centuries, the Egyptian economy was at a low point due to World War I. Raya and Sakina's husbands lost their jobs in the cotton industry, and the two couples were becoming increasingly reliant on the brothels that they were running.
+However, business had begun to dwindle after the war, so they adopted a new business model where they employed poor teenage girls as workers for work that is not for their age.
+This then positioned the other independent workers as the competition, which led the gang of Raya, Sakina, their husbands, and two other men to kill them.

+In November of 1920, the remains of a dead woman was found underneath a house in Alexandria while installing running water.
+This house had been previously rented by Sakina, which prompted the police's suspicion and all of Raya and Sakina's houses were investigated.
+This resulted in the discoveries of seventeen total dead women.
+Many of these women were tied to the large amount of missing person reports that the police had been receiving.

-Those findings provided the only evidence regarding the murders in the Labban neighbourhood.
+These findings provided the only evidence regarding the murders in the Labban neighbourhood.
 After investigation, it was found that Raya and Sakina had been renting a home beside El Labban police department, where the bodies were buried, at the time when the women and girls disappeared.
-Also, they were friends with the El Labban police department.

 Raya, Sakina and their husbands were tried for murder.
 All four were convicted and were sentenced to death on 16 May 1921.
-Raya and Sakina became the first Egyptian women to be executed by the modern state of Egypt.
+Raya and Sakina became the first women to be executed by the modern state of Egypt, with their hangings taking place between 21 December 1921.